netmeld/netmeld/docs/INSTALL.md

 # Build and Install the Netmeld Software
-Ensure we have cloned the `netmeld` repository and are in the `netmeld` directory.
+Ensure we have cloned the Netmeld repository and are in the `netmeld` directory.

 * Create makefiles: `cmake -S . -B ./build`
 * Building source:	`cmake --build ./build`
-  * Building tests (example): `cmake --build ./build --target Test.netmeld`
+  * Build and run tests (example): `cmake --build ./build --target Test.netmeld`
-  * Running tests (example):	`cmake --build ./build --target test`
+  * Run test (example):	`(cd build/; ctest Test.netmeld)`
 * Installing (as a privileged user): `cmake --install build`

-# Running the Tool set
+# Running the Tool Set
+The following are steps needed specifically for installing from source.
+The `deb` files handle these steps automatically.

+## Library Linking
-Note that on a fresh, bare install we may have to run (as a privileged user) the `ldconfig` command to configure the dynamic linker run time bindings.
+On a fresh, bare install we may have to run (as a privileged user) the `ldconfig` command to configure the dynamic linker run time bindings.
+Basically, if you attempt to run a tool and it complains about not finding a Netmeld library this will more than likely resolve the issue.

 ## Datalake Module Specific
 These steps are needed if working on the Datalake module.

 ### Initialize the Data Lake
-The default data lake is a `git` back-end and is, by default, located at `~/.netmeld/datalake`.
+The default data lake is a `git` back-end and is, by default, located at `~/.netmeld/datalake` (or see the output from `nmdl-initialize --help`).
 To accept these defaults:
 ```
 nmdl-initialize
 ```

-If a different location is needed, `nmdl-initialize --lake-path [path]`.
+If a different location is needed, `nmdl-initialize --lake-path LAKE_PATH`.

 ## Datastore Module Specific
 These steps are needed if working on the Datastore module (or associated